Docs /

 🔌 Database Connection

-When you add a mysql object to your odac.json, the system will automatically connect to your MySQL database.
+When you add a database object to your odac.json, the system will automatically connect to your database.
 No separate connection setup is needed in your code.

 Basic Configuration